Armenia briefly becomes independent after the Ottoman Empire falls.

 In a September referendum, 94% of voters support secession from the Soviet Union, formally declaring the country’s independence.

-Armenia joins the United Nations.
-Azerbaijan imposes a trade and energy embargo on Armenia over a conflict of Armenia’s claims to the Nagorno-Karabakh region.
+A trade and energy embargo is imposed by Azerbaijan over a conflict of Armenia's claims to the Nagorno-Karabakh region.

 The government begins programs aimed at returning industries to the private market and liberalizing prices.